nerves-project/erlinit/README.md

 We definitely accept PRs to this project, but before spending too much time, please review the [Hacking](#hacking) section.

+If you need a [reproducible build](https://reproducible-builds.org/), it is critical that your build system set the `SOURCE_DATE_EPOCH` environment variable.
+The real-time clock check in `erlinit` uses a stored timestamp that will change between successive builds if this is unset.

 ## Release setup

 A system should contain only one Erlang/OTP release under the `/srv/erlang`